-Australian Bureau of Statistics uses the Australian Standard Geographical Classification (ASGC) for the collection and dissemination of geographically organised statistics (ABS 2006c).
-The ASGC provides seven interrelated classification structures that are designed for different practical purposes.
-This report uses the 'Main Structure' that covers the whole of Australia without gaps or overlaps.
+There are a number of ways of approaching a geographical analysis.
+The Australian Bureau of Statistics uses the Australian Standard Geographical Classification (ASGC) for the collection and dissemination of geographically organised statistics (ABS 2006c).
+The ASGC provides seven interrelated classification structures which are designed for different practical purposes.
+This report uses the 'Main Structure' which covers the whole of Australia without gaps or overlaps.
 The Main Structure comprises five hierarchical levels: census districts, statistical local areas, statistical subdivisions, statistical divisions, and states and territories.
-This analysis uses statistical divisions and statistical subdivisions as the main geographical
+This analysis uses statistical divisions and statistical subdivisions as the main geographical categories, because patterns can be identified more easily if larger geographical categories are used.